 - The equity is given to the buyer as a credit at closing.

 - Fannie Mae and Freddie Mac.
-Gifts of equity must be made to a relative, fiancé/fiancée or domestic partner.
+Gifts of equity can only be made to a relative, fiancé/fiancée or domestic partner.

 - FHA.
-Gifts of equity are allowed for home sales between family members.
+Gifts of equity are only allowed for home sales between family members.